 COUNTRY WITH THE MOST VISITORS (29,815 views)

 It was very close this time, with the USA edging out last year’s leader, the UK, by about a thousand views.
-It is comforting in a way that knowledge about Group B is spreading from its fan base in Europe.
+It is comforting in a way that knowledge about Group B is spreading outside of its fan base in Europe.